CloudCannon/rosey-astro-starter/README.md

 ## How it works

-Rosey generates a base.json file wherever it detects a `data-rosey=""` tag in your built site.
+1. Rosey generates a base.json file from wherever it detects a `data-rosey=""` tag in your built site.

-From this `base.json` file we run a script that creates a translations file for each locale listed in your `LOCALES` environment variable.
+2. We run a script that creates translations files from this `base.json` file.
+For each locale listed in your `LOCALES` environment variable, a directory is created in the translations directory.
+Inside these locale directories are the site's pages with inputs for each mention of a `data-rosey` tag on the page.

-Editors can see an input for each translation in the CloudCannon UI, and can enter a translated value, with links to see the original version highlighted in context on the page.
+3. Editors can see an input for each translation in the CloudCannon UI, and can enter a translated value.
+Inputs have links to see the original version highlighted in context on the page, the original phrase to translate as a label or context dropdown, and in some cases what was added or removed from the original phrase when it is edited.

-We then run a script in our postbuild to generate the [locale files that Rosey expects](https://rosey.app/docs/#creating-locale-files) to create our multilingual site from.
+4. After entering translations and saving, another script runs in our postbuild to generate the [locale files that Rosey expects](https://rosey.app/docs/#creating-locale-files) from our translations.

-Rosey then uses these locales files to generate a multilingual site.
+5. Rosey uses these locales files to generate a multilingual site.

 Add locale codes (eg. es, es-es) to the site's environment variables to see a new folder with all of the original site's data-rosey tag mentions, split by page.